krishnap25/RFA/README.md

 of the devices followed by secure aggregation of individual device updates to update the central model.

-The accompanying [paper](https://arxiv.org/pdf/??.pdf) describes a robust aggregation approach to make federated learning robust to settings when a fraction of the devices may be sending outlier updates to the server.
+The accompanying paper (coming soon!) describes a robust aggregation approach to make federated learning robust to settings when a fraction of the devices may be sending outlier updates to the server.

-This code compares the FedAvg algorithm ([McMahan et. al. 2017](https://arxiv.org/abs/1602.05629)), the RobustFedAvg proposed in the accompanying [paper](https://arxiv.org/pdf/??.pdf) as well as stochastic gradient descent.
+This code compares the FedAvg algorithm ([McMahan et. al. 2017](https://arxiv.org/abs/1602.05629)), the RobustFedAgg proposed in the accompanying paper as well as stochastic gradient descent.
 The code has been developed from a fork of [Leaf](leaf.cmu.edu), commit
 ```51ab702af932090b3bd122af1a812ea4da6d8740```.